FDio/hicn/utils/sysrepo-plugins/README.md

 fi

-startup.xml is placed under plugin/yang/.
+startup.xml is placed in the yang-model.
 Here you can find the content:

 <hicn-conf  xmlns="urn:sysrepo:hicn">
 <params>